 You also need to be aware that as people age, they do change, so you both have to adapt to the changes and re-learn each other, and re-align what areas of compromise make sense for you both.
 That’s the only way long term relationships work.
 Do not think you will build a relationship by changing the other person.
 It won’t happen.
 Your partner is a human being, not a project.

 The same kind of patience you will need for a child may also be what you need to acquire in your relationships.
 You are different people with different motivations and drives.
 Certain adaptations in your partner may take longer than usual.
-But you need to be willing, it if it’s worth your while, to hang in there.
+But you need to be willing, if it’s worth your while, to hang in there.
 This is particularly true during transitions in people’s lives.
-It could be grief, living with a condition or losing their livelihood.
+It could be grief, living with a condition, or losing their livelihood.

 It takes time for people to process who they are and where they are going in the next phase of their life.
-And in those times, comparison, sarcasm or plain insensitivity only widens the chasm between you.
-In times of hardship and tragedy for your partner, this is the time to tap deep into patience and just be there, listen and support however else you can while letting them go through the motions.
+And in those times, comparison, sarcasm, or plain insensitivity only widens the chasm between you.
+In times of hardship and tragedy for your partner, this is the time to tap deep into patience and just be there, listen, and support however else you can while letting them go through the motions.

 Forgiveness is not forgetting.
 Forgiveness is more about you than the other person.
-When you forgive yourself first for whatever you may have done, said or even judged yourself for, that release allows you to forgive the other person and move on with your life.
+When you forgive yourself first for whatever you may have done, said, or even judged yourself for, that release allows you to forgive the other person and move on with your life.
 You no longer are defined by the actions or the experiences, however tragic, of your past.
-This may need professional help like counselling therapy.
+This may need professional help like counseling therapy.
 But you need to forgive yourself and each other to keep your relationships strong.

 Tough love is common in most relationships.
-At times when you are being hard-headed, irrational or plain silly, your partner or friends will call you out on something so you can know and do better.
+At times when you are being hard-headed, irrational, or plain silly, your partner or friends will call you out on something so you can know and do better.
 But in the process of rebuke at times we take it too far and rip people to pieces.
 Even as we give tough love, we need to also learn how to make people feel better about themselves and not make them feel like the scum of the earth.
 So, use your words wisely and kindly as you rebuke your loved one.